realworldocaml/book/en/installing-ocaml.md

 $ opam install utop
 ```

-The `utop` package us an interactive command-line interface to OCaml
+The `utop` package is an interactive command-line interface to OCaml
 that has tab-completion, persistent history and integration with Emacs
 so that you can run it within your editing environment.